rafaeldjsm/Data_Science/k-prototypes_for_customer_segmentation/README.md

 **This notebook aims to analyze the content of the customer database, indicating the main metrics that can be effective for the best marketing targeting.
 Based on this analysis, I develop a model that allows the clustering of doctors according to their intention to execute purchase orders, as well as their level of satisfaction, complaints and reworks.**

+As we have many categorical variables, we will use the k-prototypes method.
+One of the conventional clustering methods commonly used in clustering techniques and efficiently used for large data is the K-Means algorithm.
+However, its method is not good and suitable for data that contains categorical variables.
+This problem happens when the cost function in K-Means is calculated using the Euclidian distance that is only suitable for numerical data.
+While K-Mode is only suitable for categorical data only, not mixed data types.

+k-modes is used for clustering categorical variables.
+It defines clusters based on the number of matching categories between data points.
 It defines clusters based on the number of matching categories between the data points and the distances/inertias/cost function c are calculated by dissimilarity.

+Facing these problems, Huang proposed an algorithm called K-Prototype which is created in order to handle clustering algorithms with the mixed data types (numerical and categorical variables).
+K-Prototype is a clustering method based on partitioning.
+Its algorithm is an improvement of the K-Means and K-Mode clustering algorithm to handle clustering with the mixed data types.